How To Control a Ultrasonic Distance Sensor with Raspberry PI

 Hi peppe8o,

 Thanks for the tutorial.
-Just a heads up that the code downloaded from //peppe8o.com/download/python/ultrasonic-hcsr04.py uses GPIOs 20,21 whereas your circuit shows GPIOs 14, 15 connected.
+Just a heads up that the code downloaded from http://peppe8o.com/download/python/ultrasonic-hcsr04.py uses GPIOs 20,21 whereas your circuit shows GPIOs 14, 15 connected.
 With the following GPIO assignments the code works with the circuit you show.

 echoPIN = 15